jecki/DHParser/documentation_src/Manuals.rst

 :py:mod:`server` - In order to avoid startup times or to provide a language
     sever for a domain-specific-language (DSL), DSL-parsers generated by DHParser can be run as a server.
 Module :py:mod:`server` provides the scaffolding for an asynchronous language server.
 The -Server.py"-script generated by DHParser provides a minimal language server (sufficient) for compiling a DSL.
 Especially if used with the just-in-time compiler `pypy`_ using the -Server.py script allows for a significant speed-up.

 :py:mod:`lsp` - (as of now, this is just a stub!) provides data classes that
     resemble the typescript-interfaces of the `language server protocol specification`_.

 :py:mod:`stringview` - defines a low level class that provides views on slices
     of strings.
 It is used by the :py:mod:`parse`-module to avoid excessive copying of data when slicing strings.
 (Python always creates a copy of the data when slicing strings as a design decision.)
 If any, this module can significantly be sped up by compiling it with cython_.
-(Use the ``cythonize_stringview``-skript in  DHParser's main directory or,
-    even better, compile (almost) all modules with the ``build_cython-modules``-skript.
-This yields a 2-3x speed increase.
+(Use the ``cythonize_stringview``-skript in  DHParser's main directory or, even better, compile (almost) all modules with the ``build_cython-modules``-skript.
+This yields a 2-3x speed increase.)
-    The fastest way to run DHParser, however, is pypy_, which yields a 4-5x speed increase, albeit only in the long run.)

 :py:mod:`toolkit` - various little helper functions for DHParser.
 Usually,
     there is no need to call any of these directly.